KinnearM/Advent_2025/JOURNAL.md

 # Daily Log

+## Day 9 is killing me
+- I had to take a day off because I had prep to do for GR but I'm back on it a day late.
+- Part 1 was UPSETTINGLY easy.
+I knew this couldn't last.
+- I am going to tackle part 2 by first asking some questions:
+      1. Is it faster to just fill out a grid of green tiles first and then look at my square OR do I start with my biggest square and then try to work out if each tile is green?
+      2. Is there a way to have all 4 corners be green and not have the entire square be green?
+I think there is not.
+I might try and prove it.
+If it is true then I just need to check the 4 corners of each square are green and this is sufficient to say the square is green.
+  - I can just adapt my code from part 1 to rank my squares by size and then pop the last one and check to see if it is green.
+  - the method for filling out green tiles is to colour all red tiles green.
+Then if a tile has at least one green tile either side of it, it is also green.
+  - So is it faster to fill out all green tiles and just check against an array of 0s and 1s or is it faster to prove a square is not green by some branching algorithm?
+For example the top left corner of our original biggest square is not green.
+I could check to see if it is green by seeing if it has red tiles on either side but then i would also need to check the condition on the squares on either side.
+This only goes two deep?
+Surely checking the two lines that intersect on a vertex is faster than checking the whole grid?
+  - How big is the grid?
+Also is it zeroed?
+  - I think this grid is literally floating.
+My biggest square is 4749672288 which is 70,000^2 ish.
+That's pretty big anyway, even if I only track binary values that is a big grid and I think the shape of the green region is probably too compicated for it to be worth tracking the ranges of the edges.
+  - Ok so I am going to try:
+        1. Zero the grid because why are we working with such large numbers?
+        2. Take the "other" two corners of my largest square.
+Check is it is between two green squares.
+If no check if is it between two squares which are between two green squares.
+No?
+Next square.
+        3. ???
+        4. Profit.
+- Colab reset my solution to part 1 is gone (y).
+- It's ok this takes like 3 min to code.
+-

 ## Day 8
 - Famous last words!
 - This is a graph theory problem.
 I don't even have a guess of how I would code this.
 The brute force approach is compute the distance between every pair of coordinates and then take the n shortest connections and plop the junctions into circuit sets.
 That's N! distances to compute.